TehGM/tehgm.github.io/content/blog/technology/nuget-github-actions/index.md

           rm -rf __out
 {{</highlight>}}

-Now, just copy this updated step, and paste it right after - of course change name and `project pack` to "*MyLibrary.ExtraStuff*", and name of the input check to `publishExtraStuff`.
+Now just copy this updated step, and paste it right after - of course change name and `project pack` to "*MyLibrary.ExtraStuff*", and name of the input check to `publishExtraStuff`.

 ##### Updated Action
 Let's revisit our complete Action.
 It should look more or less like this: